Frequently asked questions

 1. When will my parish learn that I am giving?

 Your parish will be notified of your gift via a statement issued to them by the 10th of the month for which you began giving.

 The call is expected to last approximately 15 minutes.
-You will need to have your bank account details to hand, as well as the name of the church/parish you wish to donate to.
-You will also be asked to confirm your parish’s PGS code (this is usually 9 digits in long) – available from your church’s Planned Giving representative.
+You will need to have your bank account details to hand, as well as the name of the church/parish you wish to give to.
+You will also be asked to confirm your parish’s PGS code (this is usually 9 digits in length) – available from your church’s Planned Giving representative.

 Did you know: there are over 2,000 churches in England with St. Mary’s as a dedication and over 16,000 church buildings within the C of E?
 Knowing your parish’s PGS code significantly reduces the time taken to register gifts and helps us to ensure that your gift goes to the right church.

 Once the call is finished, we will send out written confirmation of the Direct Debit instruction via email (or by post, if you prefer).
 When you receive the confirmation, please check it thoroughly to ensure that all the details are correct.

 - Your PGS reference number (located below the address), which should be quoted in any future communications with the Parish Giving Scheme